 The Provider API and your needs

-Integrating with Payments Acceptance Service allows Sage customers to offer payment options for their customers and process their invoice payments.
+Integrating with Payments Acceptance Service allows Sage businesses to offer payment options for their customers and process their invoice payments.

 For more information about Payments Acceptance Service and the Provider API, go to What is Payments Acceptance Service?.